 - Specialized servers

-- Six devices can be connected with one account
+- You can connect up to six devices with one account

 - P2P is allowed